Duality on value semigroups: Introduction

 \section{Introduction}

-Value semigroups of curve singularities have been studied intensively for several decades.
-Lejeune-Jalabert~\cite{LJ73} and Zariski~\cite{Zar86} proved independently that, as an invariant of irreducible complex plane curve singularities, the value semigroup is equivalent to the Puiseux characteristics and hence to the topological type.
+Value semigroups of curve singularities have been studied intensively for decades.
+Waldi~\cite{Wal72,Wal00} showed that any plane algebroid curve is determined by its value semigroup up to equivalence in the sense of Zariski.
+The value semigroup thus determines the topological type for any plane complex curve singularity.

 Kunz~\cite{Kun70} showed that an analytically irreducible and residually rational local ring $R$ is Gorenstein if and only if its (numerical) value semigroup $\Gamma_R$ is \emph{symmetric}.
-J\"ager~\cite{Jag77} used the symmetry condition to define a semigroup ideal $K^0$ such that (suitably normalized) canonical fractional ideals $\K$ of $R$ are characterized by having value semigroup ideal $\Gamma_\K=K^0$.
+J\"ager~\cite{Jag77} used the symmetry condition to define a semigroup ideal $K^0$ such that (suitably normalized) canonical ideals $\K$ of $R$ are characterized by having value semigroup ideal $\Gamma_\K=K^0$.

-Garc\'\i a~\cite{Gar82} was the first to describe a symmetry property of non-numerical semigroups; he showed that value semigroup of plane curves with two branches are symmetric.
-Delgado~\cite{Del87} then made the step to general algebroid curves proving an analogue of Kunz's result.
-Later Campillo, Delgado and Kiyek \cite{CDK94} relaxed the hypotheses to include analytically reduced and residually rational local rings $R$ with infinite residue field.
+Waldi~\cite{Wal72} was the first to describe a symmetry property of the value semigroup for plane algebroid curves with two branches.
+Delgado~\cite{Del87,Del88} then made the step to general algebroid curves proving an analog of Kunz's result.
+Later Campillo, Delgado, and Kiyek \cite{CDK94} relaxed the hypotheses to include analytically reduced and residually rational local rings $R$ with infinite residue field.

-D'Anna~\cite{D'A97} extended J\"ager's approach under the preceding hypotheses.
+D'Anna~\cite{DAn97} extended J\"ager's approach under the preceding hypotheses.
 He turned Delgado's symmetry definition into an explicit formula for a semigroup ideal $K^0$ (see Definition~\ref{46}) such that any (suitably normalized) fractional ideal $\K$ of $R$ is canonical if and only if $\Gamma_\K=K^0$.
 In the process he studied axioms satisfied by value semigroup ideals which lead to the notion of a \emph{good semigroup ideal} (see Definition~\ref{26}).

-Barucci, D'Anna and Fr{\"o}berg \cite{BDF00} studied some more special classes of rings like Gorenstein rings, Arf rings and rings of small multiplicity in relation with their value semigroups.
+Barucci, D'Anna, and Fr{\"o}berg~\cite{BDF00} studied some more special classes of rings such as almost Gorenstein rings, Arf rings, and rings of small multiplicity in relation with their value semigroups.
 Their setup includes the case of semilocal rings.
 Notably they found an example of a good semigroup which is not the value semigroup of any ring.

-Recently Pol~\cite[Thm.~2.4]{Pol15a,Pol15b} gave an explicit formula for the value semigroup ideal of the dual of a fractional ideal for Gorenstein algebroid curves.
+Recently Pol~\cite[Thm.~5.2.1]{Pol16} gave an explicit formula for the value semigroup ideal of the dual of a fractional ideal for Gorenstein algebroid curves.